nhatsmrt/nhatsmrt.github.io/index.md

 # Introduction
 I am Nhat Pham, an aspiring computer scientist and machine learning enthusiast.
+Currently, I am a student at Universtiy of Washington.
 My main interest is applying machine learning to real world applications.
 <br/>
 Here, you can find some of my most recent works and projects.
 # Projects: